Equipment

 Answer: The rods come in a variety of mesh sizes designed to meet standard lapidary techniques.
 Here is a list of popular sizes and their uses:

 b.
-40/50 mesh - This is a good all around course(DR01) grind compromise between speed of cutting and longevity of the cups.
+40/50 mesh - This is a good all around course(DR001-2) grind compromise between speed of cutting and longevity of the cups.
 Most Lapidary applications can use this mesh size.

 f.
-600 mesh - This size will provide a semi-polish (pre-polish DR02) before preceding to the final polish.
+600 mesh - (I no longer sell this mesh size) This size will provide a semi-polish before preceding to the final polish.
 Most of the time I've been able to go directly from course grind to this mesh with great results.
 It's amazing how much slurry is produced by the 600 mesh cups rotating at 157 RPM.
+Be aware that the metal cups will scratch some stones.
+I have converted to using Diamond pads now.
+I find that metal cups scrach most rocks.

 4. I have my own torch and have some existing worn-in cups.
 Can they be brazed?